zhdk/TPF-JAM-TOOL/README.md

 ### Closing the session

 1. Click 'tpf-client off'.
 I just wanted to remind you to try to disconnect all connections before.
-2. Press FPHD and LiveLab off.
+2. Press FPHD and LiveLab off
-3. Close your Reaper session.
+3. Close your Reaper session

 For more detailed information, visit the Wiki https://github.com/joambi/tpf-jam-tool/wiki